lorenapuhl/Backengineering-neural-networks/experiment-a/README.md

 The analysis focuses on measuring the network’s precision in performing the integration and memory tasks.
 Beyond evaluating performance, we also attempt a first step toward reverse-engineering the network’s learned solution.
 In other words: according to which principles does the trained network solve the integration and memory problem?

 One hypothesis is that the network leverages specific dynamical axes —*Principal Components*— to carry out the task.
-If this is the case, then the *participation ratios* (which quantify the alignment between $\mathbf{I}$ and $\mathbf{W}$ and the identified axes) should correlate with task performance.
+If this is the case, then the *participation ratios* (which quantify the alignment between the weights and the identified axes) should correlate with task performance.
 Another possibility is that the solution relies on fine-tuned interactions between input and output weights—that is, a *correlation* between them.
 If so, plotting these properties against network performance should reveal characteristic patterns.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5ec6fa8d-5bbb-4a3b-bcda-cfd13e1f04d8" alt="pca" width="50%">